Halberton

 Halberton is a village and civil parish in Devon, England.
 It is situated between the historic market towns of Tiverton and Cullompton.
 The Grand Western Canal runs around to the north and west of the village.

 The large parish has an area of about 7520 acre and it is surrounded, clockwise from the north, by the parishes of Uplowman, Sampford Peverell, Burlescombe, Uffculme, Willand, Cullompton, Butterleigh, Silverton, Bickleigh and Tiverton.
 The parish includes the small village of Ash Thomas as well as the hamlet of Brithem Bottom.
 The population of the parish at the 2021 census was 1,971, whilst the population of the village itself was recorded by that census as 892.
 Changes to the parish boundary, involving transfers of residential and industrial areas to Uffculme and Willand respectively, occurred in 2023.

 History

 Its name is derived from ‘Haligbeort’ (Albert), the name of the Saxon chief, and ‘tun’, a farm settlement; the Halberton area is still largely a farming community.
 Halberton was once important enough to be a hundred, a long-standing administrative division of the county.
 The hundred of Halberton included the parishes of Halberton, Sampford Peverell and Willand, as well as parts of Uplowman and Burlescombe.
 Many of the farms date back to the time of Domesday Book or shortly after.

+In 2026, archaeologists excavating a Roman villa complex on farmland between Halberton and Sampford Peverell uncovered a 12 m2 polychrome mosaic, probably installed during the fourth century, and a detached bathhouse with at least two plunge pools and painted plaster walls.
+The excavation forms part of the five-year SHARE project, established to record the villa complex before it is further damaged by ploughing.